-This is how I order:
+This is how I used to order:

 "An iced matcha latte with oat milk and 2 stevia packets."